-Individuals must possess or be able to obtain Act33/34 and FBI clearances in order to train at HSC Mon Valley.
+Individuals must possess or be able to obtain Act33/34 and FBI clearances in order to train at HSCMV.

-If you, or someone you know, might be interested in participating in this paid training program, please contact Abbie Godollei (firstname.lastname@example.org) or 412-436-9537.
+If you, or someone you know, might be interested in participating in this paid training program, please contact email@example.com or 412-436-9537.

 Volunteers are needed for general office duties, maintenance, and various other tasks.
 Individual volunteers and volunteer teams are welcome!

-To apply to be a volunteer, please complete the Volunteer Application located here.
-Please contact Stephanie Eson at email@example.com or 412-829-7112 for more information.
+To apply to be a volunteer, please contact Dharma Kear at firstname.lastname@example.org or 412-829-7112 for more information.

 Pantry Network of Eastern Suburbs